grantwinney/blog/content/posts/using-linq-countby-and-aggregateby-in-csharp/index.md

 slug: using-linq-countby-and-aggregateby-in-csharp
 summary: It's great to see Microsoft still giving us new things in LINQ.
 With C# 13 / .NET 9, we get CountBy and AggregateBy, so let's see how to use them.
 tags:
   - csharp-13
   - dotnet-9
   - csharp
-- coding
   - linq
 title: Using CountBy and AggregateBy in C# 13 / .NET 9
 ---
 Personally, I've been a big fan of LINQ ever since it was added in C# 3 over 15 years ago.
 I prefer the sleek SQL-like syntax to verbose, nested `foreach` blocks.
 It's nice to see that Microsoft still values it enough to keep adding new things.